ACEI Global Blog

-If you’ve completed a degree or diploma program in the Philippines, you may have come across a term that often puzzles students and foreign credential evaluators alike: the Special Order (S.O.)
+Whenever I am training a junior level evaluator on the education system of the Philippines, I stress the importance of locating the Special Order (S.O.)
 Number.
-But what exactly is it, and why is it such an important detail in your academic documents?
+When evaluating a post-secondary degree or diploma from the Philippines, you may have come across the Special Order (S.O.)
+Number.
+What exactly is it, and why is it such an important detail in the academic documents being evaluated?

 What is a Special-Order Number?